-Prerequisite: A grade of C or better in both Math 240 and Math 260, or appropriate skill level demonstrated through the math placement process.
+Prerequisite: Math 240 and Math 260 with grades of C or better, or appropriate skill level demonstrated through the math blacement process.

 Begins a three semester unified treatment of analytic geometry and calculus; it includes both theory and applications of functions and their graphs, limits, continuity, derivatives, rates of change, maxima and minima, mean value theorem, approximations, antiderivatives, and definite integrals.